serenial/openssl-windows-binaries/README.md

 ## Cloning This Repository
 The OpenSSL source is included in the `/src` folder as `git submodules`.
 A 64-bit and 32-bit directory is required as the build system leaves artifacts which can upset building of the other versions.
 The currently checked-out commit is the tagged-release `1_1_1d`.

+If you only want to get the built binaries then you *don't need to clone the submodules* - just use a normal `git clone`

-To clone this repository and its submodules, clone the main repository with:
+To build yourself, clone this repository and its submodules with:
 ```shell
 git clone --recursive <GIT_REPO_URL>
 ```